 The stadium receives the second point for the Hinkle Fieldhouse looming in the distance of the football bowl.
 The iconic basketball venue towers over the field and creates an ambiance that’s second to none in the city of Indianapolis.

 The stadium receives the third and final point for the brick exterior and interior of the stadium.
-The historic venue maybe 80 some years old, but definitely feels right in place in the 21st century.
+The historic venue feels right in place in the 21st century.

-This was my first football game at the Sellick Bowl and I was pleasantly surprised with what I witnessed during my visit.
-The stadium was full of festive moods, plenty of socializing, and was just as good as any other small college football program in the area.
+This was my second football game at the Sellick Bowl and I was satisfied with what I witnessed during my visit.
+The stadium was full of festive moods, and plenty of socializing, and was just as good as any other small college football program in the area.
 It’s nice to know that somewhere tucked away on the Butler campus one can enjoy college football the right way.

 Follow all of Marc’s stadium journeys on Twitter @ballparkhunter and his YouTube channel.
 Email at firstname.lastname@example.org